honeycombio/terraform-provider-honeycombio/docs/resources/board.md

   See [Graph Settings](https://docs.honeycomb.io/working-with-your-data/graph-settings/) in the documentation for more information on any individual setting.
 * `query_style` - (Optional) How the query should be displayed within the board, either `graph` (the default), `table` or `combo`.

+Each board configuration may have up to six `slo` blocks, which take the following arguments:

+* `id` - (Required) The ID of the SLO to place on the board.

 ## Attribute Reference